sqjin/CellChat/README.md

 ## Help, Suggestion and Contribution
-If you have any question, comment or suggestion, please use github issue tracker to report coding related [issues](https://github.com/sqjin/CellChat/issues) of CellChat or contact cellchat.package@gmail.com.
+If you have any question, comment or suggestion, please use github issue tracker to report coding related [issues](https://github.com/sqjin/CellChat/issues) of CellChat.
 I will answer you timely, and please remind me again if you have not received response more than three days.

 ### Before reporting an issue
 - First **check the GitHub [issues](https://github.com/sqjin/CellChat/issues)** to see if the same or a similar issues has been reported and resolved.
 This relieves the developers from addressing the same issues and helps them focus on adding new features!